wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/08-Block-Bindings.md

 # Block Bindings

-Block bindings are a new feature in WordPress that provide a way to connect a post type's custom fields to WordPress Core blocks.
+Block Bindings are a new feature in WordPress that provide a way to connect a post type's custom fields to WordPress Core blocks.

-With block bindings, as long as you register your custom fields correctly, theme developers can connect them to core blocks in theme templates.
+With Block Bindings, as long as you register your custom fields correctly, theme developers can connect them to core blocks in theme templates.

-Let's take a look at what this looks like in practice.
+Let's look at what's required to use Block Bindings, and how to connect core blocks to custom fields in the editor.

 ## Registering custom fields

-To start, create a plugin to register a book post type with a custom field for the ISBN number.
+To start, create a plugin which will register a book custom post type.

 ```php
 <?php